enzdor/cpi-csi/README.md

 python3 name_of_script.py --help
 ```

+If you want to understand how the scripts work, I encourage you to read them.

 ## clean-csi.py

 clean-csi.py is a script to clean raw csi monthly data so that it can be then used in cpi-csi.py.
 The data that is cleaned should be downloaded from this [website](https://data.sca.isr.umich.edu/data-archive/mine.php).
 The following is the usage: